Learn About LIHEAP Service Locations

 Local Housing Authorities and Energy Assistance Locations

-In many communities, one of the places that help with utility bills is the local housing authority.
+In many communities, one of the places that helps with utility bills is the local housing authority.
 These federally-funded agencies are responsible for providing housing assistance programs and housing-related benefits to low income residents of a certain geographic area.
 Not every housing authority is considered an official LIHEAP office.
 However, if a housing authority is one of a state’s official LIHEAP locations, the caseworkers can instruct you on how to file an application to receive LIHEAP benefits.
 If it is not a LIEHEAP application location, a housing authority caseworker can tell you how to find an official provider.

 Energy Assistance Offices